AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_transit_external_device_conn.md

 * `connection_name` - (Required) Transit external device connection name.
 * `gw_name` - (Required) Aviatrix transit gateway name.
 * `remote_gateway_ip` - (Required) Remote gateway IP.
 * `connection_type` - (Required) Connection type.
-Valid values: 'bpg', 'static'.
+Valid values: 'bgp', 'static'.
 Default value: 'bgp'.
 * `tunnel_protocol` - (Optional) Tunnel protocol, only valid with `connection_type` = 'bgp'.
 Valid values: 'IPsec', 'GRE' or 'LAN'.
 Default value: 'IPsec'.
 Available as of provider version R2.18+.
 * `bgp_local_as_num` - (Optional) BGP local ASN (Autonomous System Number).
 Integer between 1-4294967294.
 Required for 'bgp' connection.
 * `bgp_remote_as_num` - (Optional) BGP remote ASN (Autonomous System Number).
 Integer between 1-4294967294.
 Required for 'bgp' connection.
 * `remote_subnet` - (Optional) Remote CIDRs joined as a string with ','.
 Required for a 'static' type connection.

+~> **NOTE:** To create a BGP over LAN connection with an Azure Transit Gateway, the Transit Gateway must have it's 'enable_bgp_over_lan' attribute set to true.

+* `remote_vpc_name` - (Optional) Name of the remote VPC for a LAN BGP connection with an Azure Transit Gateway.
+Required when 'connection_type' = 'bgp' and tunnel_protocol' = 'LAN' with an Azure transit gateway.
+Must be in the form "<VNET-name>:<resource-group-name>".
+Available as of provider version R2.18+.

 ### HA
 * `ha_enabled` - (Optional) Set as true if there are two external devices.